 Three Social Sciences Faculty Honored for Teaching, Scholarship, and Service

 April 16, 2016: Three Social Sciences faculty were honored at the 58th Annual Faculty Recognition Dinner for their exceptional teaching, scholarship, and service to the university and community:

 - Sherri Jackson was honored for University Service

 - Ray Oldakowski was honored as a finalist for the JU Professor of the Year Award

-- Over Spring Break, JU professors Jesse Hingson and Ray Oldakowski led JU students on a Study Abroad trip to Cuba.
+April 5, 2016: Over Spring Break, JU professors Jesse Hingson and Ray Oldakowski led JU students on a Study Abroad trip to Cuba.
 The trip was party of a course that Hingson and Oldakowski team-teach on Cuba's history, politics, culture, and environment.
-The students were featured in a recent CNN broadcast.
+The students were featured in a CNN broadcast.